 - After this, make sure that there aren’t any applications that have been minimized and are running in the background.

-- Start the game or application that you were trying to access and check to see if the issue persists.
+- Start the game or application you were trying to access, and check to see if the issue persists.

-- Drag down the notifications panel and click on the “Settings” cog to open settings.
+- Drag down the notification panel and click on the “Settings” cog to open settings.

 - Click on the “Uninstall Updates” option and approve any prompts that appear on the screen.